A Robust Test for Elliptical Symmetry: Problem Formulation and State of the Art

 Under $\mathcal{H}_0$, $\w_1,\dots,\w_n \;\scalebox{1.5}[1]{$\sim$}\;\; \mathcal{U}(\I)$ and therefore the test (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}) becomes actually a uniformity test on the unit sphere,

-Next, we summarize two uniformity tests on $\mathbb{S}^{p-1}$ concluding this section with Proposition \ref{prop:main_unif_test_iid} providing a uniformity test consistent against all alternatives.
-Based on it we will develop an analogous test for (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}) with unknown scatter matrix in the subsequent sections.
+Next, we summarize two uniformity tests on $\mathbb{S}^{p-1}$ concluding this section with Proposition \ref{prop:main_unif_test_iid} providing a uniformity test consistent against all alternatives on the unit sphere.
+Based on it, we will develop an analogous test for (\ref{eq:main_hyp_test_1})-(\ref{eq:main_hyp_test_2}) with unknown scatter matrix in the subsequent sections.
 Denote by

 the area of the unit sphere.
 In addition, by

 we denote the angular separation (the shortest great circle distance) between $\x_i$ and $\x_j$ and by

 the number of points falling into the hemisphere with the pole at $\y$.
 Denote also